cufyorg/graphkt/README.md

     description = "Some entity."

     field(Entity::name) {
+        type = GraphQLString
         description = "The name of the entity."
     }

     field("nameWithCustomVar") {
         type = GraphQLNonNull(GraphQLString)
+        description = "The name of the entity with the customVar in the context."

         resolver {
             it.name + graphQlContext.get("myCustomVar")